alexdgarland/Weather_Analysis/README.md

     weatheranalysis->
         database_name:  The name of the Postgres database created in step 3.

-An example file is provided in this repo as sample_config/PostgresConnection.cfg.SAMPLE
+An example file is provided in this repo [here](sample_config/PostgresConnection.cfg.SAMPLE).